 Part of the ever-growing Aussie-inspired Daisy Green collection, Darcie & May Green is housed across two brightly coloured sister vessels outside London’s Paddington.
 You’re in no danger of missing them – the barges are bold and eye-catching in design, courtesy of pop artist Peter Blake, known for designing album covers for The Beatles.
 Brunch takes centre stage here, with standout dishes including their legendary sweetcorn fritters, a healthy Full English called The Bondi, and an award-winning banana bread dish, served with fresh berries and mascarpone.
 The boat stays docked, but you can ride your own wave by opting for the bottomless brunch party.

-Can’t quite afford your own superyacht?
+Can’t afford your own superyacht just yet?
 Fear not, at Sunborn London you can have a taste of the good life without the million pound price tag.
 Located on the revitalised Royal Victoria Dock right by the ExCel London exhibition centre, hotel and restaurant Sunborn London is perfectly placed for spectacular views of the city.
 While the Finnish-built yacht has never actually graced the ocean waves, it sure looks the part: a gleaming white, five-decked creation, with shiny brass fittings and grand interiors.
 The Lands End restaurant offers a Mediterranean-inspired menu, with elegant dishes to match the surroundings.
 Mains include pan fried cod with white beans and smoked mussels; roast squash with whipped goats curd and spiced yoghurt; and wild mushroom risotto with black truffle and pecorino, with a fish of the day available too, caught fresh from Brixham Devon.

 Once a working barge, Bristol’s Glassboat has operated as a floating restaurant since the mid-80s.
 With its polished wooden boards, French waiting staff and refined menu, it has the feel of a classy brasserie, made all the more exciting by its unusual location on the River Avon.
 The menu is seafood heavy, though there are meat dishes on offer too such as steak and chicken, as well as a special Sunday roast menu courtesy of head chef Jake Platt.
 Windows across all sides allow beautiful views of the Bristol docks, particularly when lit up against the night sky.